rocketbooster1000/SwerveVisualizer/README.md

 ### Note about heading and oreintation

 **This visualizer uses a field centric control scheme but visualizes from a robot centric view.** For example after turning 90 degrees and then going forward, visualizer will show arrows to the side, however from the field view this is still forward.
-For more information visit [here](https://gm0.org/en/latest/docs/software/tutorials/mecanum-drive.html)
+For more information visit [here](https://gm0.org/en/latest/docs/software/tutorials/mecanum-drive.html).
+Both rotation speed and heading increase in the clockwise direction.

 ## Using source code